6A-Realm/SysBot.py/README.md

 A sys-botbase client for remote control automation of Nintendo Switch consoles.
 Based on SysBot.NET, written in python.

 ## Setup:
-> 1. Download the repo
+1. Download the repo
-> 2. Make a discord bot
+2. Make a discord bot
-> 3. Download sys-botbase on your switch
+3. Download sys-botbase on your switch
-> 4. Fill out the config.yaml
+4. Fill out the config.yaml
-> 5. Install dependencies
+5. Install dependencies
-> 6. py sysbot.py
+6. py sysbot.py

 ## Should I use this bot?
 If you want to use this for SysBot:

 	No. It barely works, I did it for fun.
 Use [SysBot.NET](https://github.com/kwsch/SysBot.NET) instead.
-    There is no legality checks and there is no pkx or pbx conversion.
+	- There is no legality checks and there is no pkx or pbx conversion.
-    I did not implement anything with offsets other than b1s1.
+	- I did not implement anything with offsets other than b1s1.
-    This was more for fun.
+	- This was more for fun.
 Use the other bot for actual SysBot use.

 If you want to use this for other features:

 	I personally use it along side SysBot.NET.
 	It has some nice features, especially if the bot is used in multiple servers.

 ## Something doesn't work correctly:
 Not everything is tested and I doubt everything will work as expected.
-> If you want to open an issue then I might take a look at it.
+- If you want to open an issue then I might take a look at it.
 If you want to fork and fix then I could always pull as well.

-## I need more help:
+## Support:
 Ask nicely and I might have an answer
 [<img src="https://canary.discordapp.com/api/guilds/771539948687589386/widget.png?style=banner2">](https://discord.gg/TwyCFr5WDY)